fenollp/erl-mk/README.md

 include erl.mk

 # Your targets after this line.

+## Redefine an erl.mk target here to implement special behavior!
 ```

 Now, `make -j`.
 This is the parallel exquivalent of `rebar -j get-deps compile`.